Phil Moore (jazz musician): Biography

 Moore was orphaned and placed in a county hospital in Portland, Oregon.
+When Moore was 13, he played piano at speakeasies and small venues in Portland.
 He attended the Cornish School and the University of Washington in Seattle.
-When Moore was 13, he played piano at speakeasies and small venues in Portland.

-In 1937 He married Neva Mary Peoples; a pianist, actress and a vocalist of San Francisco, Ca. He supported Lena Horne, Frank Sinatra, Bobby Short, Marshal Royal, Irving Ashby, Julie Wilson, Gene Sedric, Les Hite, and Helen Gallagher.
-He arranged big-band music for the Tommy Dorsey and Harry James orchestras.
+In 1937, Moore married pianist, actress and vocalist Neva Mary Peoples of San Francisco.
+He supported Lena Horne, Frank Sinatra, Bobby Short, Marshal Royal, Irving Ashby, Julie Wilson, Gene Sedric, Les Hite, and Helen Gallagher.
+He arranged big band music for the Tommy Dorsey and Harry James orchestras.

-In 1946, he played the role of a band leader in a short B movie, Stars on Parade.
-About this time, his relationship with Dorothy Dandridge helped bring her success in a nightclub singing career.
+Moore played a band leader in a short B movie, Stars on Parade (1946).
+About this time, his relationship with Dorothy Dandridge helped her develop a successful nightclub singing career.
 Moore served as vocal coach for other performers in Hollywood, including Marilyn Monroe and Ava Gardner.

-Phil Moore worked at MGM and Paramount studios as an arranger.
-He worked on scores for over 30 films, although rarely received a screen credit; it has been speculated that this was due to his race.
-These included Ziegfeld Girl, Dumbo, Three Cheers for the Boys, Panama Hattie, Presenting Lily Mars, Cabin in the Sky, the 1944 production of Kismet, and This Gun for Hire.
+Moore was an arranger for MGM and Paramount studios.
+He worked on scores for over 30 films including Ziegfeld Girl, Dumbo, Three Cheers for the Boys, Panama Hattie, Presenting Lily Mars, Cabin in the Sky, Kismet (1944), and This Gun for Hire.
+Despite his efforts, he rarely received screen credit (possibly due to racial prejudice).

-During the late 1940s, Moore toured with his group, the Phil Moore Four: Milt Hinton (bass), Marty Wilson (drums), Johnny Letman (trumpet), and Jimmy Lyons (saxophone or guitar).
-He recorded for RCA Victor [with Doles Dickens (bass), Walter Bishop (drums), Edward Leroy Gibbs (guitar), and Remo Palmieri (electric guitar)], Musicraft [w/Doles Dickens or John Levy (bass), Walter Bishop (drums), unknown (guitar), and Johnny Letman (trumpet)], and Black & White Records [w/Billy Hadnott (bass), Lee Young (drums), and Irving Ashby (electric guitar)] during this time.
+During the late 1940s, Moore toured with his group, the Phil Moore Four: Milt Hinton (b), Marty Wilson (dr), Johnny Letman (tpt), and Jimmy Lyons (alto sax or gtr).
+He recorded for RCA Victor [with Doles Dickens (b), Walter Bishop (dr), Edward Leroy Gibbs (gtr), and Remo Palmieri (elec. gtr)]; Musicraft [w/Doles Dickens or John Levy (b), Walter Bishop Sr. (dr), an unknown guitarist, and Johnny Letman (tpt)]; and Black & White Records [w/Billy Hadnott (b), Lee Young (dr), and Irving Ashby (elec. gtr)] during this time.

-He was a movie industry vocal and stagecraft grooming coach in the early careers of many, most notably Dorothy Dandridge and Marilyn Monroe.
-From the late 1950s he gained, and maintained until his death, a wide commercial reputation in the grooming and coaching of aspiring black and white singers, starting a school in New York named "For Singers Only."
+Moore was a movie industry vocal and stagecraft grooming coach in many actors' early careers, notably Dorothy Dandridge and Marilyn Monroe.
+From the late 1950s he gained and maintained until his death a wide commercial reputation in grooming and coaching aspiring black and white singers, starting a school in New York named "For Singers Only."

 In 1953, he recorded two bebop Christmas songs for RCA Victor — "Blink Before Christmas" and "Chinchy Old Scrooge".
-Created in the heyday of the "beat" era, these songs were thick with 1950s hipster slang, in the style of jazz-based pre-rap songs.
-This recording has become a rare collector's item.
+These songs, created in the heyday of the "beat" era, were thick with 1950s hipster slang in the style of jazz-based pre-rap.
+The recording has become a rare collector's item.

-Moore died on May 13, 1987, in Los Angeles, California, aged 69.
+Moore died at age 69 on May 13, 1987, in Los Angeles, California.